“Becoming a working artist has literally saved my life.”

 “The exposure I’m getting now is largely due to the relationships I’ve built.
 I would have continued to just focus on the work until Crista’s class made me realize how essential it is to be an active part of the artistic community.”

 Along with newfound confidence and vibrant, active art connections, Leslie has observed that his entries and proposals for group shows and fairs are now being routinely accepted.
-What’s more, he’ll be featured in his first solo exhibition at Xavier University in New Orleans later this spring!
+What’s more, he was recently featured in his first solo exhibition at Xavier University in New Orleans!

 You can learn more about Leslie Jean-Bart’s beautiful work at http://www.realityimagination.com.